 and uniform weights.
 The package \texttt{LogConcDEAD} returns the heights

 as the optimal solution.
 This gives rise to a triangulation of the convex hull of the data points with regions of linearity consisting of the triangles

 in Figure~\ref{fig43c}.
 This data gives an $\alpha$-value of $10^{26}$, which is much larger than the required $0.157671$.
-However, we keep in mind that the system of equations it came from has a relatively high degree and the polynomial equations, when expanded, have between $929$ and $1564$ terms.
+However, the system of equations it came from has a relatively high degree and the polynomial equations, when expanded, have between $929$ and $1564$ terms.
 We try to decrease the $\alpha$-value using the uniform sampling algorithm described above.
 We create a list of $ 729=3^6$ points in $\mathbb{R}^6$, consisting of all points whose i-th coordinate is

 After a few repetitions, this finds a point with a lower alpha value.
 We repeat this process, each time decreasing the exponent of $2$ when creating the new test points.
 After 95 rounds we detect the refined point